Learn how to balance climbing (and training) with rest and nutrition to develop stronger tendons and reduce injury risk.

 Common Factors Contributing to Climbing Overuse Injuries

-Conversely, seldom injured climbers engage in appropriate high-intensity training followed by sufficient rest and low-load training.
+Climbers who don’t face these chronic injuries tend to balance their high-intensity training with sufficient rest and low-load training.
 They also consume adequate protein to support net collagen synthesis and long-term remodeling.
-These climbers develop stronger tendons season over season, and they have a good chance to advance their climbing ability.
+These climbers develop stronger tendons season over season, and they have a much better chance of increasing their climbing ability in a sustainable way.

-The bottom line: It’s essential to recognize the ongoing battle of collagen breakdown versus collagen synthesis in the most highly stresses connective tissues (fingers, arms, shoulders, torso, and knees).
-As shown in the diagram below, you can tip the scales in your favor (to “net synthesis”) by optimizing your training load, volume, rest, and daily protein intake.
+The bottom line: It’s essential to recognize the ongoing battle of collagen breakdown versus collagen synthesis in a climber’s most highly stressed connective tissues like the fingers, arms, shoulders, torso, and knees.
+As shown in the diagram below, you can tip the scales in your favor toward collagen synthesis by optimizing your training load, volume, rest, and daily protein intake.

-Consuming a nutritious diet is the lynchpin of the process.
-Most important is consuming 1.2 to 1.8 grams of protein per kilogram of body weight per day.
+A nutritious diet wields a lot of power in this process, especially protein intake.
+Aim to consume 1.2 to 1.8 grams of protein per kilogram of body weight per day.

 The Value of Supplemental Protein

 Hard-training strength-to-weight ratio athletes, wanting to reduce injury risk and accelerate recovery, may benefit from consuming supplement protein in order to meet their 80 to 130 grams of protein per day requirement.
-A high-quality whey isolate or pea protein complex provides a good amino acid spectrum for muscle recovery and strength gain.
+Vegetarian and vegan climbers will want to pay special attention to supplemental protein, because animal products contain the highest concentration of the primary building blocks for connective tissues (the collagen-specific amino acids glycine, proline, and hydroxyproline).
+Acquiring them from plant sources is more difficult.
+Therefore, athletes who consume little or no meat are more likely to be deficient in these collagen-specific amino acids and might face predisposition to connective tissue injuries?
+Either way, a high-quality whey isolate or pea protein complex provides a good amino acid spectrum for muscle recovery and strength gain.

 Related Articles: